What is Myofascial Release Massage Therapy?

 During myofascial release therapy, the therapist locates myofascial areas that feel stiff and fixed instead of elastic and movable under light manual pressure.
 These areas, though not always near what feels like the source of pain, are thought to restrict muscle and joint movements, which contributes to widespread muscle pain.

-Myofascial release can help soothe the symptoms of:
+Myofascial release can help soothe and treat the symptoms of:

 - Carpal tunnel syndrome